 According to data from Bloomberg, Generation Z want products that are tailor made for them.
 This new generation of consumers has different purchase habits if compared with millennials.
 Instead of adventure, they want uniqueness.
-And it is in this consumers’ search for being unique that luxury brands are pointing their strategy to overcome the coronavirus crisis.
+And it is in this consumers’ search for being unique that luxury brands are pointing their new strategies.
 But to understand the future challenges we need to go back to the past.
 At the beginning, all luxury products were made to order.
 And it is precisely to this model that the brands are now returning.
 This time, with a lot more technology.
 Companies and softwares that create customization, personalization and virtual experiences across digital are taking advantage of the opportunities the outbreak brought to them.

 In a recent report, McKinsey revealed that “Gen Z consumers, customization is no longer a nice-to-have option but an expectation”.
 They want to show their personality and their purchasing power through a customized luxury product.
 That is why OC&C Strategy Consultants suggest that retailers focus on personalized services and goods in order to build a relationship with new generation consumers.
 In this scenario, 3D, Virtual Reality and Augmented Reality appear as important tools with the power to reshape the fashion market.
 Especially at the present time, when thousands of people around the world are lockdown, invest in digital and give the consumer a great shopping experience without him having to leave home is an innovative way to reinvent the industry in times of crisis.

 The 3D fashion platforms are driving the industry forward